ShruthiKini0103/liferay-service-configuration/mysql-configuration/README.md

 Purpose of removing these files is to **remove the cache**.

+11. Sign-up credentials gets stored in **portal-setup-wizard.properties** on Liferay Home when you downgrade the Liferay bundle.

-11. **Restart the Tomcat server** and check for the logs, you should now see the **mysql database** being accessed and **portal-ext.properties** that you added in before restarting the Liferay.
+12. **Restart the Tomcat server** and check for the logs, you should now see the **mysql database** being accessed and **portal-ext.properties** that you added in before restarting the Liferay.

-12. Congratulations! you have now **configured Liferay with MySql database**.
+13. Congratulations! you have now **configured Liferay with MySql database**.